RaymondNwambuonwo/Particle-Particular/README.md

 # About

 This was a simple project working with JavaScript to create a particle effect.
-I created a rain particle effect with interactivity.
+I created a rain particle effect with interactivity that runs indefinitely.
 First time working with the Particle.JS package and I appreciate the wide range of uses.

 # Technologies Used